Consumers Using Payday Loans to Fund Vacant Home Insurance

 The Real Estate Market is Creating More Problems

 Payday loans are proving their worth in the sluggish Real Estate market.
 Today homes are taking longer than ever to sell.
 It is not uncommon to put your home for sale in April, the prime month for sales, and still be waiting on a qualified buyer in September.
-The housing market has suffered greatly since the recession and many people either don’t have the funds to buy a house or don’t qualify for a loan.
+The housing market has suffered greatly since the recession and many people either don’t have the funds to buy a house or don’t qualify for payday loan help.

 When a homeowner has to keep a home on the market, sometimes they are forced to move and leave the sale property vacant.
 This creates a problem for homeowners because vacant houses are known as “nuisances in neighborhoods and they are temptations for vandals and thieves,” according to Michael McRaith, director of Chicago’s Department of Insurance.